Elmer Wayne Henley: Imprisonment

 Shortly after his conviction, Henley began to suffer from post-traumatic stress disorder, which was not initially diagnosed.
 To compensate, throughout the 1970s and early 1980s, he occupied himself with prison jobs—frequently working from 5:30 a.m. until 10:30 p.m.
-He would occupy much of his time with prison jobs into middle age—stating in 2011: I try to keep myself busy and I try not to sleep much ...
+He would occupy much of his time with prison jobs into middle age—stating in 2011: "I try to keep myself busy and I try not to sleep much ...
 I don't like dreaming about the old days."
 Henley gradually earned a reputation as a model inmate.
 He describes himself as a voracious reader, and avidly follows current events.

 I know that people will always think that I'm evil, but I know it's not true.
 I know I'm not useless.
 I know I've become someone my mom would be proud of ...
 Do you realize I hadn't even got my driver's license, and there I was, out committing murders with Dean just because I wanted to please him?

 — Henley, reflecting on his criminal past and public perceptions of him to journalist Skip Hollandsworth (2011).

 In the decades following his conviction, Henley has granted numerous interviews, although he frequently refuses to discuss his criminal past in detail with members of the press or public.
-By the late 1990s, he had reconciled himself to the fact he will most likely never be released from prison, although he did state in 1997: "Don't think I don't have my bad nights and think, 'God, if only I had it to do all over again', but I don't have that—I have today.
+By the late 1990s, he had reconciled himself to the fact he will most likely never be released from prison, on one occasion explaining to author Katherine Ramsland: "When I sometimes think that I don't deserve to be locked up for my entire life, I can't help but wonder, how can I ask to be let out when [the victims] never got anything past that?"
+On one occasion in 1997, Henley stated: "Don't think I don't have my bad nights and think, 'God, if only I had it to do all over again', but I don't have that—I have today.
 I'm at a point where I can stand before God and say, 'Here I am' instead of hiding.
 Maybe this is where I'm supposed to be."